markremmey/sdp-workshop/lab_instructions/lab_1.md

 ![](images/step3e-import-sample-data.png)
 Apply the labels to all forms by repeating the process in step e
 ![](images/step3f-import-sample-data.png)
-4 - Train the model after labelling the forms, click on Train button and provide the below information.
+#### Step 4 - Train the model after labelling the forms, click on Train button and provide the below information.
 ![](images/step4a-train-the-model.png)
 ![](images/step4b-train-the-model.png)
-5 - Test the Model on Test Data
+#### Step 5 - Test the Model on Test Data
 ![](images/step5a-test-the-model.png)
 ![](images/step5b-test-the-model.png)
 Load the test file and click "Analyze"